HueStudios/HueLang/docs/language.md

 Vocabularies are extensions to HueLang that may be invoked at any moment during runtime.
 This can be done by evaluating a sequence like ``:[vocabulary_name] #use``.
 When ``#use`` is evaluated, the vocabulary ``[vocabulary_name]`` is initialized, at which point it may alter any part of the runtime environment.
 This means it may define words, add new behaviour, and pretty much anything else.

 It is up to the implementation to inform the user of the available vocabularies as well as the specifics of them, so long as they provide enough freedom and expandability to the language as possible.

+## Runtime environment structure

+Having looked at the concepts that HueLang revolves around, let us now look at the specific composition of a HueLang runtime environment.

+- Definition table: ``(word->definition)`` key-value pairs.
+The definition may be either a finite ordered set of words or a function written in the host language.
+- Mode table: ``(word->integer)`` key-value pairs.
+This is used to set/unset modes and flags like ``compile`` or ``resolved`` and other modes or flags added by vocabularies.
+This should NOT be used for general-purpose memory, but only for the runtime environment to keep track of its state.
+- Error stack: ``(word)`` a stack of words that keeps track of errors that occured during execution or while handling other errors.
+- Value stack: ``(value)`` the stack that cointains values to be used by the rest of the environment.
+- Execution stack: ``(word)`` a stack of words that keeps that of the execution and expansion of secondary definitions.